The Welding program at Ridgewater College is well-known for the quality graduates it produces.

 - Press brakes

-The Industrial Welding program at the Willmar campus is different from other welding programs because it offers either a one-year track or a two-year advanced technical welding education.
+The Industrial Welding program at Ridgewater College is different from other welding programs because it offers either a one-year track or a two-year advanced technical welding option.
 Students here have the opportunity to work hands-on with state-of-the-art technology, such as a robotic welder.

 The Hutchinson campus program is also unique, as it has the only welding program in the state with in-house X-ray.
 Using this quality control inspection method, students always have feedback on the quality of their welds.
 Students are given broad and continuous exposure to welding methods and equipment.